The Stages of Marital Crisis

-In 2005 I was working on my doctoral dissertation, which was a study of how people in long term marriages of 10 years or longer decide to divorce.
+In 2005, I was working on my doctoral dissertation, a study of how people in long-term marriages of 10 years or more decide to divorce.
 I was intensely curious to find out how a person, who at one time could not wait to marry and spend their life with someone, could go from that much love and desire to be together, to wanting to end it altogether.
-I also wanted to know what happened during that time to make them change their mind, and what were they thinking along the way?
+I also wanted to know what happened during that time to make them change their mind, and what they were thinking along the way.

-After I completed my research and learned about the stages that lead a couple to divorce, I began seeing couples in my private practice, most in full bore marriage crisis.
-When I speak of marriage crisis, I am saying that the truth of one person’s unhappiness has come to the surface and he or she is leaning out of the marriage but not completely certain they want to end it, and the other person is fighting to save the relationship.
+After I completed my research and learned about the stages that lead a couple to divorce, I began seeing couples in my private practice, most in full-blown marriage crises.
+When I speak of a marriage crisis, I mean that the truth of one person’s unhappiness has come to the surface: he or she is leaning out of the marriage, not completely certain they want to end it, while the other person is fighting to save the relationship.

 The graphic below is a result of that.

-To understand the marriage crisis process we begin with the relationship starting out at its highest point, then going through the deterioration process.
+To understand the marriage crisis process, we begin with the relationship at its highest point, then move through the deterioration process.
 When the truth of the unhappiness comes out, the crisis begins.
 I will describe each stage in more detail to help you understand what usually happens.
 It is my hope that you’ll find it helpful to understand what has happened to your marriage, and where your relationship might be headed in the months to come – knowledge is power!

 Stage One – The Healthy Relationship.

-Quite honestly, too many relationships don’t start off this way, at least from my point-of-view.
-But let’s not get into details about what my definition of a healthy relationship is – I’m creating a whole separate page on this site to tell you all about that!
-For our purposes here, I am talking about relationships that started out where both partners really wanted to be married to each other, and they both were in love and sincerely planning to spend the rest of their lives together with hopefulness for a great future.
+Quite honestly, too many relationships don’t start off this way, at least from my point of view.
+But let’s not get into the details of my definition of a healthy relationship – I’m creating a whole separate page on this site to tell you all about it!
+For our purposes here, I am talking about relationships that started out with both partners really wanting to be married to each other, and both were in love and sincerely planning to spend the rest of their lives together, with hopefulness for a great future.

-In this graphic, the circle represents the marriage, and both partners are solidly in the marriage and focused on each other.
+In this graphic, the circle represents the marriage, and both partners are firmly in it and focused on each other.

 Stage Two – Disillusionment.